mcelrath/braidcoin/braidpool_spec.md

 the share/BTC price is not yet decided), but may only cash out for the *last* (and older) difficulty adjustment window(s).

+[kp]

+We need to address potential race condition and instability periods when miners are cashing out and new bitcoin blocks are being found.
+If there is no such instability, we should explain why.
+I expect this question will be raised during review.

+[/kp]

 The share value for the *current* difficulty adjustment epoch is encoded proportionally in the UHPO transactions, however this is only for use in the case of catastrophic failure of Braidpool.
 During normal operation, the UHPO transaction is fixed at the end of the difficulty adjustment window when the share/BTC price for that epoch is known.

+[kp]

+Why is the share value fixed?

+We don't need a fixed share value.
+A miner's share value over a period can determined by their claimed difficulty.
+The difficulty is claimed at the outset, then all shares confirm the miner mined with that difficulty as some shares will get close to that difficulty.

+[/kp]

 # Payout Update and Settlement Signing

 Once a bitcoin block is mined by the pool, Braidpool will kick off a signing ceremony to create a new Payout Commitment and UHPO settlement transaction.

+[kp]

+How can this ceremony be disrupted during normal operation of braidpool, or by an attacker?

+[kp]

 It is impossible or impractical to sign the payout update and UHPO set transactions prior to mining a block, because the extranonce used by mining